KieranJD/Frequently-Asked-Questions-Website/README.md

 This will produce a basic yet functional FAQ system.

-~~Without logging in a user can view all the question titles and dates on the homepage.~~ Clicking on a question title takes the user to a details page where they can see the question details together with any answers supplied by other users.
+~~Without logging in a user can view all the question titles and dates on the homepage.
+Clicking on a question title takes the user to a details page where they can see the question details together with any answers supplied by other users.~~
 ~~If a user logs in they can add new questions.
 This should include:
         A short title.
         A detailed description of the problem.
-        An optional photo or screenshot.~~
+        An optional photo or screenshot
-If a logged in user views a question details page they will be able to add an answer.
+If a logged in user views a question details page they will be able to add an answer.~~

 Intermediate